 The second day we headed westward from Sand Lake, through Weber Lake, Mud Lake, Rivir Lake, and we arrived in Miller Lake.
 Weber Lake was clear, but the passageway to Mud lake had an inch thick crust of what looked split pea soup before the split peas turn to mush.
 It made for some difficult paddling; I think it took us 45 minutes to get through the soupy mess.

 When we arrived at the dock at Miller Lake, our arms were pretty worn out and we still had to make the trip back.
 We got out of the canoe, had a snack and walked around a bit before heading back.

 I couldn’t get over how unusual the bottoms of these trees were in the water heading out of Miller Lake back towards Rivir Lake.

 One last thing you need to check out if you go to Chain O’ Lakes State Park in Indiana is the Stanley Schoolhouse.

 Stanley Schoolhouse in Chain O’ Lakes State Park

 Not only is the outside in great shape, but the inside is set up just like a one-room schoolhouse would have been back when it opened in 1915.
 You can view the interior of the building by looking in the front door windows.
 If you are interested in going inside, the schoolhouse is open during weekends from May through October.

 After two full days in Chain O’ Lakes State Park, we were left wishing we had booked just one more day.
 It would have allowed us to finish off the twenty miles of trail as well as enjoy a paddleboat ride around Sand Lake.
-If you plan a camping trip to Chain O’ Lakes State Park in Indiana, I suggest booking four nights so that you have three full days to explore everything the park has to offer.
+If you plan a camping trip to Chain O’ Lakes State Park in Indiana, I suggest booking four nights, so you have three full days to explore everything the park offers.